gradle/gradle/design-docs/testing-toolkit.md

 * The implementation will be backed by the Tooling API.
 The implementation may use internal parts of the tooling API and is not restricted to the public APIs.
 * A test build should use the Gradle installation that is running the test.
 * No environmental control will be allowed (e.g. setting env vars or sys props).
+* Add (or expand) a sample for building and testing a plugin and task implementation.
+* Add some brief user guide material.

 ### Test coverage